 Shakti or Power is the essence of Rajyam or Leadership.
 There are those who consider themselves to be either “unlucky” or “undeserving” of power as they cannot comprehend the dynamics of attaining or retaining it.
 Those who consider themselves to be “deserving” of power are often the same who are unable to handle it.
 As a result, such people turn up as leaders who are used, misused and/or abused by those around them.
 They are branded as Ashaktas or incompetent by Kautilya a.k.a.
 Chanakya.
-Those who are most deserving of handling power, on the other hand, even without being in position of power, are called Shaktas those who are deserving of power.
+Those who are most deserving of handling power, on the other hand, even without being in the position of power, are called Shaktas those who are deserving of power.
 Such Shaktas are capable of making changes that define the destiny of everyone and therefore can be easily understood as competent.

 Before even desiring to have power, or Shakti, it’s important to be deserving of it.
 One cannot be a Shakta without Jnana and Vijnana or Knowledge and Wisdom.
 For without knowledge and wisdom how do we differentiate between true and false, right and wrong?

 Will that which is right today be right tomorrow?
-Is that which was right yesterday be right today?
+Is that which was right yesterday to be right today?
 Discriminating between right and wrong is impossible without knowledge and wisdom.
-It’s never possible with the correct data or right information.
+It’s never possible with the correct data or the right information.

 Most people confuse data and information with knowledge, like confusing a means with the goal.
 Data and information are not in themselves knowledge and knowledge is never in itself wisdom.
 Unless an individual understands these four key elements and realizes them to the fullest extent a person is seldom a Shakta, a person deserving of power.